pingcap/docs/v3.0/reference/configuration/pd-server/configuration-file.md

 ---
-title: Description of PD Configuration File
+title: PD Configuration File
 summary: Learn the PD configuration file.
 category: reference
 ---

-# Description of PD Configuration File
+# PD Configuration File

 <!-- markdownlint-disable MD001 -->

-The PD configuration file supports more options than the command-line parameters.
+The PD configuration file supports more options than command-line parameters.
 You can find the default configuration file [here](https://github.com/pingcap/pd/blob/master/conf/config.toml).

-This document only describes parameters that are not included in the command-line parameters.
+This document only describes parameters that are not included in command-line parameters.
 Check [here](/v3.0/reference/configuration/pd-server/configuration.md) for the command line parameters.

 ### `lease`